"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 Android users uninstall it by dragging the app's icon to the trash can icon and install it in Google Play.

-The last method you can have attempted to use is to reinstall the system, as sometimes there are mistakes in system setting and prevent WhatsApp to connect with internet.
+The last method you can have attempted to use is to reinstall the system, as sometimes there are mistakes in the system setting and prevent WhatsApp to connect with the internet.

 iOS users can reinstall the system by iTunes in a few steps: